Flip-debug/flpvill/README.md

 - 👋 Hi, I’m @flpvill
 - 👀 I’m interested in: Frontend Programing ⌨️  and Graphic Design 💻
-- 🌱 I’m currently learning: Programing
+- 🌱 I’m currently learning: Html, CSS, JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that help people
-- 📫 How to reach me ...
+- 📫 How to reach me felipevillachan2009@gmail.com

 <!---
 flpvill/flpvill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.